Probing the topological character of superconductors via non-local Hanbury-Brown and Twiss correlations: 2D BTK approach

 \section{2D BTK approach}

-We consider a $N_1$/I/US/I/$N_2$ junction see Fig.~\ref{fig:SCHEMATICNUSN}, with insulators at $x=-R/2$ and $x=R/2$. $\theta$ is angle, the incident (transmitted) electrons make with $x$ axis~\cite{2DBTK} in $N_1$ ($N_2$) region. $\theta_{a}$ is angle, reflected (transmitted) holes make with $x$ axis in $N_1$ ($N_2$) region.
-Finally, $\theta_{e(h)}$ is angle, transmitted electrons (holes) make with $x$ axis in $US$ region.
-We use Andreev approximation throughout this paper which implies that Fermi wave vector ($k_F$) for both electrons and holes in $N_1$ or $N_2$ or $US$ regions remains same.
+We consider a 2D $N_1$/I/US/I/$N_2$ junction see Fig.~\ref{fig:SCHEMATICNUSN}, with insulators at $x=-R/2$ and $x=R/2$. $\theta$ is angle, the incident (transmitted) electrons (holes) make with $x$ axis~\cite{2DBTK} in $N_1$ ($N_2$) region. $\theta_{a}$ is angle, reflected (transmitted) holes (electrons) make with $x$ axis in $N_1$ ($N_2$) region.
+Finally, $\theta_{e(h)}$ is angle, transmitted electrons (holes) make with $x$ axis in $US$ region. {We use the Andreev approximation in normal metal regions, which implies that the electron and hole wave vectors are identical and equal to the Fermi wave vector ($k_F$).
+We consider Andreev approximation in the US region for cases with spin rotational symmetry (in the absence of Rashba spin-orbit coupling), which implies that electron-like quasiparticles and hole-like quasiparticles wave vectors are equal to Fermi wave vector ($k_F$).
+In contrast, there is no Andreev approximation in the US region for cases without spin rotational symmetry; here, Rashba spin-orbit coupling is finite.} Due to presence of translational invariance in $y$ direction~\cite{2DBTK1}, electron, hole and quasiparticle wavevectors in $y$ direction in $N_1$, $N_2$ and $US$ regions are conserved.
 This further implies that $\theta=\theta_a=\theta_{e(h)}$.
-Due to presence of translational invariance in $y$ direction~\cite{2DBTK1}, Fermi wave vectors in $N_1$, $N_2$ and $US$ regions are conserved.

-In Fig.~\ref{fig:SCHEMATICNUSN} Andreev reflection amplitude is denoted as $a=s^{eh}_{11}$, normal reflection amplitude as $b=s^{ee}_{11}$, transmission amplitude of elastic cotunneling $c=s^{ee}_{12}$, transmission amplitude of cross Andreev reflection $d=s^{eh}_{12}$.
+In Fig.~\ref{fig:SCHEMATICNUSN} Andreev reflection amplitude is denoted as $a = s^{eh}_{11}$, normal reflection amplitude as $b = s^{ee}_{11}$, transmission amplitude of elastic cotunneling $c = s^{ee}_{12}$, transmission amplitude of cross Andreev reflection $d=s^{eh}_{12}$.
 Scattering amplitude $s^{\alpha \gamma}_{i k}$ represents a particle $\alpha$ ($\in e,h$) incident from contact $i$ ($\in N_1,N_2$) which is reflected or transmitted to contact $k$ ($\in N_1,N_2$) as a particle $\gamma$ ($\in e,h$).
-In Fig.~\ref{fig:NUSN} we show our chosen setting to study transport and current cross correlations across unconventional superconductors for a 2D $N_1$/I/US/I/$N_2$ junction wherein $N_1$ is at bias voltage $V_1$ and $N_2$ is at bias voltage $V_2$ while US is grounded.
+In Fig.~\ref{fig:NUSN} we show our chosen setting to study transport and current cross-correlations across unconventional superconductors for a 2D $N_1$/I/US/I/$N_2$ junction wherein $N_1$ is at bias voltage $V_1$ and $N_2$ is at bias voltage $V_2$ while US is grounded.